barthelemy-lebel/barthelemy-lebel/README.md

 - 👀 I’m interested in painting and informatic developpement(web, mobile, software...)
 - 📖 I’m currently learning web technologies (HTML,CSS,JS with the framework VueJs)
 - ✅ I search an work-study in Bordeaux France🐓🇫🇷 for my futur studies
-- 📫 You can join me by mail at barthelemylebel@orange.fr
+- 📫 You can join me by mail at barthelemylebel@icloud.com

 <!---
 barthelemy-lebel/barthelemy-lebel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.